Vigneshkrish1809/M1_Application_Employee_Record_System/1_Requirements/readme.md

 2.It basically manipulate file handling and data structures.

-3.It can be used by anyone at any place.
+3.It can be used by anyone in company.

 # Where: